fridayshoes/CV/README.md

 Kickstarter addict - Backed the first auto-follow drone, a portable tennis ball launcher and some retro-compatible lightguns.

-Retro computer/console tinkerer and collector - Fix, mod and enjoy these old machines and their software, reliving my youth.
+Retro computer/console tinkerer and collector - Fix, mod and enjoy these old machines and their software, staying in-touch with the child-within is important.